patwanjau/three-musketeers/README.md

 This project requires use of Java 11 as the base JVM.

-You must also setup a **MySQL Database** and have the setup the following properties for credentials:
+You must also set up a **MySQL Database** and have the setup the following properties for credentials:

 | Property          | Value          |
 |-------------------|----------------|